SonnyK33/obsidian/Sources/Commodities Note.md

 		-   total pumping capacity is 31 mm b/d (not accepted 34m)

 -   inventories falling to 2007 levels when oil spiked to $145
+- Shale oil production in the US has masked declines everywhere else.
+Shale oil and NGLs made up the equivalent of 2 Saudi Arabia’s production over the past decade.
+Because of shale, people have dismissed old fears around peak oil.
+Those will re-emerge as shale production declines.
+In 2014, 45% of all drilling was in tier 1 areas; in 2018, that went to 65%

 **Natural Gas**